Earth Day 2021

 Sprinkle used coffee grounds around your plants, plant new seedlings in eggshells, and more.
 Learn more tips at earthday.org.

 While you are staying at home, the City of Irvine is bringing composting tips to you.
 Learn how to recycle your food and yard waste into garden gold to both nourish your garden and help the environment.
-Watch our free online class, Composting Made Easy, and start your composting journey today.
+Join our Free Virtual Class on April 23rd or watch our free online class, Composting Made Easy, and start your composting journey today.

 Interested in composting but you don't have the space?
 No problem.
 Try Vermicomposting, or worm composting, which recycles food waste in a small container, and no yard or yard waste needed.
 Watch our video to learn simple worm composting techniques and start producing a nutrient-rich organic plant food called Black Gold today.